LeonPoon/angular-querystring/README.md

 Shows how to use URL query strings with Angular.

-Example the browser console logs.
+Examine the browser console logs as you click buttons.